Réseau express métropolitain (REM)

 - The Rive-Sud terminal station will be located at the intersction of Highways 10 and 30 (southern or “south-west” quadrant ).
 The travel time to downtown Montréal from this station will be less than 15 minutes.
 The station will include a bus terminal and a 3,000 space parking lot.

-Construction of the REM will begin by the end of 2017 and the first REM trains are scheduled to enter service in 2020.
+Construction of the REM will begin by the spring 2018 and the first REM trains are scheduled to enter service for summer 2021.
 The detailed South Shore work schedules are still to be determined.

 Communications and Community Relations